mapbox/underreact/packages/babel-preset-mapbox/README.md

 }
 ```

-**Note:** Using [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) along with `BROWSERSLIST` environment variable would throw an **error** to avoid ambiguity between coexisting `browserslist` value.
-You should instead just set the environment variable `BROWSERSLIST`.
-If your use case doesn't allow for this, please feel free to open a ticket about it.

 You can also set the `BROWSERSLIST` environment variable in your node application before parsing code with Babel and `"@mapbox/babel-preset-mapbox"`:

 ```js